byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ## Course Structure and Modules

 The course is divided into 2 week blocks.
 For each block, students will be required to read the topic material with an assignment.

+## Coding Examples

+The reading material as many coding examples.
+Please take the time to understand them in each reading module.
+All coding examples can be found in coding files under the folder `prep` for each module.

 ## Assessment Methods (Assignments, Exams, Projects)